AwesomeCronk/ACP/notes.md

-For environment variables on linux, use environment.d.
-This will only be available on systemd systems, but it's the best option.
-Apparently works similar to Windows environment variables.
+For environment variables on linux, use /etc/environment or ~/.profile.

 Let b-fuze (Mike32)#9778 on Ubuntu Hideout know if you can update variables without logging in/out.